dapparu/BackgroundStudies/README.md

 ## Make plots

-Use the script makePlots.py in order to produce automatically some plots.
+Use the script makePlots.py in order to produce automatically some plots (use the rootprint command).